54 days

 Abu Ayesh had been further off, and thankfully missed the scene of his son’s body, 54 days decomposed, falling apart, head falling off.

-Muslims place great importance in burying the dead immediately.
-Nearly 2 months after his death, the anguish of the Ahmed Abu Hashish family is great, his body desecrated by the elements, they denied access to it due to the threat of being shot by Israeli soldiers at the border –who indeed did shoot when we retrieved the body.
+Nearly 2 months after his death, the anguish of the Ahmed Abu Hashish family is great, his body desecrated by the elements, they denied access to it due to the threat of being shot by israeli soldiers at the border –who indeed did shoot when we retrieved the body.

-No, I was told, he was a Bedouin youth, poor family, probably wanted to try to cross into Israel to look for work.
+He was a Bedouin youth, poor family, probably wanted to try to cross into occupied Palestine to look for work.
 “Hua zift min el dinnia,” –he was worn down by this life.

-The exact circumstances of his death are yet unknown, but it can be assumed that Ahmed Abu Hashih died from gunshot wounds, shot by Israeli soldiers at the border hundreds of metres off.
+The exact circumstances of his death are yet unknown, but it can be assumed that Ahmed Abu Hashish died from gunshot wounds, from Zionist soldiers at the border hundreds of metres off.

 DSC06343